 We expect libraries to be built on top of Akka Streams, in fact Akka HTTP is one such example that lives within the Akka project itself.
 In order to allow users to profit from the principles that are described for Akka Streams above, the following rules are established:

-- libraries shall provide their users with reusable pieces, i.e. expose factories that return graphs, allowing full compositionality
+- libraries shall provide their users with reusable pieces, i.e. expose factories that return operators, allowing full compositionality

-- libraries may optionally and additionally provide facilities that consume and materialize graphs
+- libraries may optionally and additionally provide facilities that consume and materialize operators

 The second rule allows a library to additionally provide nice sugar for the common case, an example of which is the Akka HTTP API that provides a